HazyResearch/meerkat/docs/source/guide/dataframe/ops/overview.md

 # Operations

-Meerkat provides a set of data-wrangling operations that can be applied over DataFrames.
+Meerkat provides a set of data manipulation operations that can be applied on DataFrames and Columns.
 This page provides an overview of the operations available in Meerkat.

 ### Mapping